About

 Water and Power

-Built the micro site for AfroLA's series on the controversies surrounding the Los Angeles Department of Water and Power's ownership of a substantial portion of Inyo County, CA. Worked with a talented team to bring designs to life and created a component-based system that would allow for quick and streamlined story layouts.
+I worked with a talented editorial and design team to built the micro site for an AfroLA's series on the controversies surrounding Los Angeles Department of Water and Power's ownership of a substantial portion of Inyo County, CA. I built the site using Flask and Tailwind and incorporated component-based elements for easier updating down the line.

 data analysis mapping graphics writing